Russia Says Awaits US Response To Prisoner Swap Proposals - UrduPoint

 "The ball is in the court of the United States, we are waiting for them to respond to the ideas that were presented to them," Deputy Foreign Minister Sergei Ryabkov told Russia's state TASS news agency in an interview.

+"We consider our approaches to be fully justified, sensible, balanced.
+We expect that this is how they will view them."

-Gershkovich is set to face a secretive trial in the Urals city of Yekaterinburg on June 26 and could face up to 20 years in prison if found guilty.
+Gershkovich is set to face a closed door trial in the Urals city of Yekaterinburg on June 26 and could face up to 20 years in prison if found guilty.

 Washington has accused Moscow of arresting its citizens on baseless charges to use them as bargaining chips to secure the release of Russians convicted abroad.

+The Kremlin has signalled it is open to a deal on exchanging some of them if its conditions are met.

+But it has not revealed details.
+Putin has suggested a deal may involve the release of a Russian jailed in Germany for killing a Chechen dissident.

-Among other US nationals detained in Russia is reporter Alsu Kurmasheva, detained last year for failing to register as a "foreign agent".
+Among other US nationals detained in Russia is reporter Alsu Kurmasheva, a dual US-Russian national arrested last year for failing to register as a "foreign agent".
 Her employers denounced the case against her as politically motivated.

 Recent Stories